Cofelt History, Family Crest & Coats of Arms

 Early Notables of the Cofelt family (pre 1700)

 More information is included under the topic Early Cofelt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cofelt family to Ireland
+Migration of the Cofelt family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cofelt or a variant listed above: Ann Coffield who settled in New England in 1758 along with her husband William.

 Related Stories +

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)